-Frank E. Jaumot is a shareholder in an accounting firm from which the Company received accounting and tax services during the year.
+Frank E. Jaumot is a shareholder in an accounting firm from which the Company receives accounting and tax services.
 Mr. Jaumot is both a director and a shareholder of Bimini Capital.
-Professional fees incurred with this firm were \$101,000 and \$112,000 for the years ended December 31, 2010 and 2009, respectively.
+Professional fees incurred with this firm were \$108,000 and \$101,000 for the years ended December 31, 2011 and 2010, respectively.